NCL Glacier Route SB Hubbard Glacier

 Norwegian Cruises Glacier Route from Seward

 A favorite among first-time Alaska cruisers, the Hubbard Glacier Cruise Southbound itinerary hits Southeast Alaska's high points.
 Two full days at sea bookend four fun and unique ports of call.
 Of those sailing days, one features an up-close look at the Hubbard Glacier and the other sensational views through the Inside Passage.
 The shore days in between are just as entertaining, offering everything from adventure tours in Icy Strait, to wild salmon fishing charters in Ketchikan.
+Some sailings may include an additional port of call in Valdez.
 The route works particularly well when coordinated at the end of an Alaskan land package.
 Norwegian Cruise Lines offers this Hubbard Glacier southbound cruise route.